-Kent State Celebrates Its Newest Graduates With Spring Commencement Ceremonies
+Kent State Celebrates Its Newest Graduates With Summer Commencement Ceremonies

-The Kent State University alumni family will grow by more than 5,000 new graduates as the university holds its spring commencement ceremonies.
-The accomplishments of the Spring Class of 2022 will be recognized with in-person, outdoor commencement ceremonies on May 12-14 and May 20 and a virtual commencement ceremony for all colleges and degrees on May 15.
+The Kent State University alumni family will grow by more than 1,200 new graduates as the university holds its summer commencement ceremonies.
+The accomplishments of the Summer Class of 2022 will be recognized with in-person, outdoor commencement ceremonies and a virtual commencement ceremony on Aug.
+20.

 Engineering Professor Wins Farris Family Award for Pursuing Research Into Clean Energy Fuels